omerwer/Personal-projects/python/stocks_analysis/README.md

 ## 🖼️ UI Preview

-> Enter a ticker symbol, click a data source, and get back structured financial data.
+> Enter a ticker symbol (notice that actual company name will not work), click a data source, and get back structured financial data.
 You can also submit a free-form ChatGPT prompt for a specific ticker.

 ---